Bikash-Raya/AD-Enumeration-Bloodhound-Sharphound/README.md

 ## 📋 Overview

-This lab demonstrates Active Directory enumeration and attack path analysis using **BloodHound** and **SharpHound** — the same tools used by penetration testers and red teams to identify privilege escalation paths within Active Directory environments.
+This lab covers Active Directory enumeration and attack path analysis using **BloodHound** and **SharpHound** — completing a full cycle of collection, analysis, finding documentation, remediation, and validation.

-The lab follows a complete offensive-to-defensive cycle:

-* 🔍 **Enumerate** — SharpHound collected comprehensive AD data from the biksec.com domain
-* 📊 **Analyse** — BloodHound visualised domain relationships and attack paths using graph analysis
-* ⚙️ **Simulate** — A nested group misconfiguration was deliberately introduced to create a privilege escalation path
-* 🚨 **Discover** — BloodHound identified Braya's indirect path to Server Admins through nested group membership
-* 📋 **Document** — Finding documented as High-severity privilege creep
-* 🔧 **Remediate** — Excessive nested group memberships removed
-* ✅ **Validate** — SharpHound re-run confirms attack path no longer exists

-> **Note:** BloodHound and SharpHound are legitimate security tools used by AD administrators and penetration testers to identify attack paths before attackers do.
-All testing was performed in an authorized, privately-owned lab environment (biksec.com domain).
+**SharpHound** was run on the Windows domain controller to collect AD relationship data. **BloodHound** was installed on Kali Linux to ingest that data, build a graph in Neo4j, and visualise attack paths across the domain.

+A nested group misconfiguration was deliberately introduced — a common real-world AD security gap where a low-privileged user (Braya) inherits Server Admins access through a chain of three group memberships.
+BloodHound surfaced the privilege escalation path immediately in a graph that is completely invisible in standard AD tools.
+The finding was documented, remediated, and confirmed resolved through a final SharpHound collection and re-import.

 ---

 ## 🛠️ Technologies Used

-* BloodHound (SpecterOps)
-* SharpHound v2.13.0
+* SharpHound v2.13.0 (Windows — AD data collection)
+* BloodHound — SpecterOps (Kali Linux — graph analysis)
 * Neo4j 4.4.26 (graph database backend)
 * Kali Linux (analysis machine)
-* Windows Server 2022 (BIKSEC-DC01)
+* Windows Server 2022 — BIKSEC-DC01 (biksec.com domain)
-* Active Directory (biksec.com domain)
 * SCP / SSH (data transfer)
 * Cypher Query Language